VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 However, in V1 these event messages were not persisted, so the read-models cannot be re-populated in V2.
-To work around this problem, the team implemented a data migration utility that generates events to store in the message log that contain the missing data.
+To work around this problem, the team implemented a data migration utility that uses a best effort approach to generate events that contain the missing data to store in the message log.
 For example, after the migration to V2, the message log does not contain any **ConferenceCreated** events, so the migration utility finds this information in the SQL database used by the Conference Management bounded context and creates the missing events.
 You can see how this is done in the **GeneratePastEventLogMessagesForConferenceManagement** in the **Migrator** class in the **MigrationToV2** project.

 > **MarkusPersona:** You can see in this class that Contoso also copies
 > all of the existing event sourced events into the message log.